A DISCUSSION OF GUNS, GUN SHOWS

 NOVEMBER 2013 - A nine year old was arrested by local police in my town in the Tampa Bay area when the bus driver saw a gun in this kids pocket and radioed law enforcement.
 It was a two shot Derringer in a 45 plus caliber, a common back up pocket weapon commonly carried in bear country.
 Had he fired it the results would have been devastating.
 The kid went to juvenile hall and under Florida law the parent(s) will be charged.
 By rights the child can even be taken away from the parents.

 This article contains information gleaned from the front pages of the newspapers, some research on my behalf and a desire to get the truth out because those with interests (people who make money from this endeavor) try to lighten or assimilate the tragedy. the NRA will tell you these are isolated incidents.

 Jamie posts about firearms on her social media accounts while driving through Putnam County, Jacksonville, Florida, on Tuesday.
 She was shot in the back by her four-year-old son after he found her pistol lying on the back seat of her truck just 24 hours after she boasted about his shooting skills online.
-This is true, he hit the target at almost two feet.
+This is true, he is skilled at four, he center massed the target at almost two feet.